• Skip to primary navigation

 See your doctor

 The best time to see your doctor is four to six weeks before traveling.
 If it’s less than four weeks before you leave, you should still see your doctor.
-You might still benefit from shots or medications and information about how to protect yourself from illness and injury while traveling.
+It may not be too late to benefit from shots or medications and information about how to protect yourself from illness and injury while traveling.

 If you need Covid-19 tests to meet travel requirements, you may want to consider a concierge medicine practice.
 These health care providers can visit you at home or the office, allowing you easily fit a visit into your schedule before your departure.